-DISCUSSION TOPIC DUE POINTS AVAILABLE Getting to Know Your Colleagues Week One 25 points Understanding Our Place in Advocacy Week Three 25 points Poverty & Understanding ACE's Week Five 25 points Medical Social Work Week Seven 25 points Social Work in the Field of Elder Care Week Eleven 25 points SW In & Around the Criminal Justice System Week Thirteen 25 points Individuals Without Stable Housing Week Fourteen 25 points Professionalism in Social Work Practice Week Fifteen 25 points Filling Our Toolbox - Sharing & Watching our Week Sixteen 25 points Policy Presentations TOTAL OF 225 POINTS
+DISCUSSION TOPIC DUE POINTS AVAILABLE Getting to Know Your Colleagues Week One 25 points Understanding Our Place in Advocacy Week Three 25 points Poverty & Understanding ACE's Week Five 25 points Medical Social Work Week Seven 25 points Social Work in the Field of Elder Care Week Eleven 25 points SW In & Around the Criminal Justice System Week Thirteen 25 points Individuals Without Stable Housing Week Fourteen 25 points Social Welfare Policy Presentations / Peer Review Week Sixteen 25 points TOTAL OF 200 POINTS

-4. SOCIAL WELFARE POLICY PAPER & PRESENTATION: This is a 3-part assignment that unfolds in steps over the course of the entire semester (10, 90 & 50 pts total)
+5. SOCIAL WELFARE POLICY PAPER & PRESENTATION: This is a 3-part assignment that unfolds in steps over the entire semester (worth 10, 90 respectively & 50 pts total)

 This is a three-part assignment spread out over time.
-Each student will select a current or proposed city, county, state, or federal social welfare policy that you wish to learn more about.
+In Part One, each student will select a current or proposed city, county, state, or federal social welfare policy that you wish to learn more about.
 There are many options out there, so students are encouraged to select an area of practice that most interests you.
-Students are required to locate and formally "select" the policy/bill that they intend to research over Page 6 of 9 the semester.
+Students are required to locate and formally "select" the policy/bill that they intend to research over the semester.
 To avoid duplication, students will be asked to select a policy that is not already being looked in to by someone else in the class.
 This is done so that we can each learn the most amount as possible (from subsequently sharing our findings with one another) as possible.
 As a result, the "Social Welfare Policy Selection" process will be first to select it via the class discussion board for this assignment gets that topic area.
 Students may start selecting their agencies during the first few weeks.
-Selections are due by the end of Week 4.
+Selections are due for Part One by the end of Week 4.

-Once selected, students will familiarize themselves with the policy/bill's author, supporters, target population, intended consequence, unintended consequence, economic & societal implications, and so on.
-Each student will compile their findings into a 6-page academic research paper (to include a title page, 4-page paper, and reference page) that provides the above-mentioned items in a narrative summary.
+Once selected, students will familiarize themselves with the policy/bill's author, supporters, target population, intended consequence, unintended consequence, economic & societal implications, and so on (Part Two).
+Each student will compile their findings into a 6 to 8-page academic research paper (to include 1 title page, 4 - 6 pages of content around the bill selected, and 1 reference page) that provides the above-mentioned items in a narrative summary.
+The full breakdown of the key areas to cover can be found on Canvas (in the assignment itself, as well as on the Assignment Drop Box page of this course).
 These papers should not look like a blow-by-blow of "what I found was...", but instead read like a formal academic research paper.
 Students should follow the directions closely and adhere to the Assignment Format (found above in this syllabus) for this course.
 The grading rubric for the Social Welfare Policy Paper layout/structure/requirements are more thoroughly addressed in the "Assignment Drop Box" tab on the Canvas course home page, as well as in the information provided at the end of each week in your modules.
 Students interested in achieving the most points possible should familiarize themselves with the rubric and other information provided in these places.